Counselling

 Students who are unsure of their sexuality or need assistance with coming out or accepting their sexuality can contact the Lesbian, Gay and Trans (LGBT) Foundation.
 They offer a range of services including face to face counselling, email support as well as a telephone helpline.
 For further information, see the LGBT Foundation website.

 Going to university is an exciting opportunity and students often use it as a time to explore and develop new relationships.
 Students will need to take responsibility for their own sexual health and having all the facts about sexual health and safety and understanding where do go for support when things go wrong plays an important part in this.
 All universities offer support services, and many will offer a range of services including health checks, free condoms and counselling.
-NHS Choices has lots of information about STIs, contraception and unplanned pregnancy.
+The NHS has lots of information about STIs, contraception and unplanned pregnancy.
 For further information, see their website.

 The risk of suffering from violence or aggression is very low; however, students need to be careful, in particular if they are in an unfamiliar city and sharing accommodation.
 Some important things to remember include:-